Freedom in the World

 A. Electoral Process: 4 / 12

 Nagorno-Karabakh has enjoyed de facto independence from Azerbaijan since 1994 and retains close political, economic, and military ties with Armenia.
-All Karabakh elections are considered invalid by the international community, which does not recognize the territory’s independence.
+None of Karabakh’s elections have been considered valid by the international community, which does not recognize the territory’s independence.

 The president is directly elected for up to two five-year terms and appoints the prime minister.
-Of the unicameral National Assembly’s 33 members, 17 are elected by party list and 16 from single-mandate districts, all for five-year terms.
+Of the unicameral National Assembly’s 33 members, 11 are elected through the single-mandate constituencies and 22 by party list.
+This proportion was established through amendments to the electoral code in October 2014.
+There is an electoral threshold of 5 percent for political parties, while electoral coalitions must reach 7 percent.

-President Bako Saakian, the incumbent since 2007, was reelected in July 2012 with 66.7 percent of the vote.
-His main opponent, former deputy defense minister Vitaly Balasanian, received 32.5 percent.
-The two main candidates had nearly identical foreign-policy goals—achieving international recognition of Nagorno-Karabakh’s independence—though Balasanian also called for social justice and accused the government of allowing corruption and fiscal mismanagement.
-Balasanian claimed that administrative resources were misused to aid Saakian during the campaign.
+President Bako Sahakyan, the incumbent since 2007, was reelected in July 2012 with 66.7 percent of the vote.
+His main opponent, former deputy defense minister Vitaly Balasanyan, received 32.5 percent.
+The two main candidates had nearly identical foreign-policy goals—achieving international recognition of Nagorno-Karabakh’s independence—though Balasanyan also called for social justice and accused the government of allowing corruption and fiscal mismanagement.
+Balasanyan claimed that administrative resources were misused to aid Sahakyan during the campaign.

 The presidential contest was considered an improvement over the 2010 parliamentary elections, in which no genuine opposition candidates participated.
 Administrative resources were used to support the progovernment candidates, and the election commission was uniformly composed of progovernment officials.
 The balloting was swept by the three parties of the ruling coalition.
-Azat Hayrenik (Free Fatherland), the party of Prime Minister Ara Harutiunian, won 14 of the 33 seats, followed by the Democratic Party of Artsakh (AZhK) with 10 and the Armenian Revolutionary Federation–Dashnaktsutiun party with 6.
-The remaining seats were captured by Hayrenik loyalists with no formal party affiliation.
-Parliament speaker Ashot Ghulian was reelected to his post.
+Free Motherland (Azat Hayrenik), the party of Prime Minister Ara Harutyunyan, won 14 of the 33 seats, followed by the Democratic Party of Artsakh (AZhK) with 10 and the Armenian Revolutionary Federation (ARF)–Dashnaktsutyun with 6.
+The remaining seats were captured by Free Motherland loyalists with no formal party affiliation.
+Parliamentary speaker Ashot Ghulyan was reelected to his post.

 B. Political Pluralism and Participation: 5 / 16

-The three main political parties are Azat Hayrenik, the AZhK, and the Armenian Revolutionary Federation–Dashnaktsutiun, all of which currently support the government.
+The three main political parties are Free Motherland, AZhK, and ARF–Dashnaktsutyun, all of which support the government.
 Given the territory’s uncertain status, dissent—including political opposition—is generally regarded as a sign of disloyalty and a security risk.
 As a consequence, opposition groups have either disappeared or been brought into the government over the past several years.
-Balasanian, the defeated challenger in the 2012 presidential election, announced in August of that year that he was forming a new opposition group.

 C. Functioning of Government: 3 / 12

-The ability of Karabakh officials to set and implement government policies is limited in practice by security threats along the cease-fire line, warnings from Baku, and the dominant role played by the Armenian government.
+The ability of Karabakh officials to set and implement government policies is limited in practice by security threats along the cease-fire line, warnings from Baku, and the dominant role played by the Armenian government and other regional actors.
+An increase in the level of cross-border violence, in addition to escalated warnings from Baku, strained the functioning of domestic governance in 2014.

 Nagorno-Karabakh continues to suffer from significant corruption, particularly in the construction industry, as well as favoritism in filling civil service positions.